-One way to help prevent nasty critters from bothering your pet while camping, hiking, or hanging out in your back yard, is to have your dog wear an insect repellent dog bandana.
+One way to help prevent ticks from bothering your dog while hiking, camping, or hanging out in your back yard, is to have your dog wear an insect repellent dog bandana.

-You’ve probably seen these available online or in pet stores.
-But did you know it’s super simple to make your own?
+But did you know it’s super simple to make your own bug repellent bandana for dogs?

-There are several reasons that you may want to make your own instead of buy one:
+There are several reasons that you may want to make your own inspect repellent dog bandana instead of buy one:

 - You don’t have to choose from only one or two available bandana prints